 A horror-movie and heavy metal fan who churns out very gory home-made b-movies for fellow fans.
 Hard-working, prolific, writes his own

-music and seems to have fun with what he does but, unfortunately, doesn't seem to have what it takes and has no original ideas of his own.
+music and seems to have fun with what he does but most of the time, unfortunately, doesn't seem to have what it takes to make a competent,

 with a confusing supernatural denouement concerning demons and ghosts, and a couple of nasty splatter scenes, one inspired by Fulci's intestine vomiting

 and the other seemingly by Schnaas' genital splatter porn.
 But basically it's a group of annoying youngsters arguing with each other and whining while figuring

 out that the scares are real while being disemboweled by various tools and organs.
 A mildly entertaining c-movie.

 Sheets returns with an upgrade in just about everything: The cinematography and picture quality gets a huge upgrade, there's a bit more story and plot than usual,

 and the acting varies, ranging from quite good (especially the baddies) to amateurishly poor and everything in between.
 The old-school splatter is also delivered

 in bucket-loads.
 This is one of those plots where a variety of people find themselves in the same place at the same time while all hell breaks loose: There's a